markormesher/tedium/README.md

 ### Repo Config Inheritance

 Repo configuration can extend one or more other configurations, allowing a common list of chores to easily be applied across many repos.
-Each inherited configuration is defined as a simple repo URL; the config is expected to live at `index.{json,yml,yaml}` inside that repo.
+Each inherited configuration is defined as a simple repo URL; the config is expected to live at `index.{yml,yaml,json}` inside that repo.

 The list of chores to apply is merged from all extended configurations.
-Extension is recursive, but recursion will safely abort if a loop is detected.
+Extension is recursive and will safely abort if a loop is detected.

 ## 🔧 Configuration